9 Spectacular Beach Destinations For Celebrating New Year’s Eve

 Don’t want to spend New Year’s Eve shivering in the cold?
 There are lots of warm locales where you can spend the evening celebrating right on the beach.
 This year, do something different with an unforgettable experience at one of these spectacular destinations for ringing in 2020.

-The Hawaiian Islands are one of the last spots on the planet to welcome the new year, and on the island of Kauai you can enjoy the tropical climate and magnificent fireworks displays right from Poipu Beach is the place to be.
-This enchanting island offers a ton to see and do all year long for a perfect beach vacation, including snorkeling in warm waters and hiking to countless waterfalls.
-On New Year’s Eve, typically staring late afternoon, you can pick up a meal from one of the food trucks serving everything from pizza and tacos to traditional Hawaiian fare, watch a free outdoor movie just after sunset and then watch the dark night’s sky explode into color over the Pacific.
+The Hawaiian Islands are one of the last spots on the planet to welcome the new year, and on the island of Kauai you can enjoy the tropical climate and magnificent fireworks displays right from Poipu Beach.
+This family-friendly island offers a ton to see and do all year long for a perfect beach vacation, including snorkeling in warm waters and hiking to countless waterfalls.
+On New Year’s Eve, you can pick up a meal from one of the food trucks serving everything from pizza and tacos to traditional Hawaiian fare, watch a free outdoor movie just after sunset and then watch the dark night’s sky explode into color over the Pacific.

 You can also enjoy New Year’s Eve in your bathing suit in Miami.
 This city is renowned for its parties, including festivities on the sand like the City of Miami Beach New Year’s Eve Celebration.
 Toss down a blanket and take in the free fireworks show, or snag tickets to Pitbull’s Worldwide NYE party or see Snoop Dogg at E11EVEN.
 You can also celebrate in style on the water at the Sailing into 2020 event or go to the free Wynwood NYE 2020 event.
 For an unforgettable stay, book a room at one of the oceanfront hotels with private balconies.